DevOps-and-Cloud-based-Software/assignment-1/README.md

 replicaset.apps/nginx-748c667d99   1         1         1       43s
 ```

-At this point Nginx is running on the K8s cluster, however it is only accessible from within the cluster.
+At this point, Nginx is running on the K8s cluster, however it is only accessible from within the cluster.
 To expose
-Nginx to the outside world we should type:
+Nginx to the outside world, we should type:
 ```shell
 microk8s kubectl create service nodeport nginx --tcp=80:80
 ```